Murtuza-Chawala/Live-Sketch-maker-using-Python-and-OpenCV/README.md

 # Live-Sketch-maker-using-Python-and-OpenCV
-Use computer vision to create a real time sketch of yourself through your webcam.
+Use computer vision using OpenCV and python to create a real time sketch of yourself through your webcam.

 ## Enjoy the sketch